unaigonzalezz/IMG2PBR/README.md

 The utility don't manage the exceptions by the moment.

+If you have strange numbers on the headline of the utility, you need to install Python, otherwise you won't see the colours.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.